Content Anonymization for Privacy in Long-form Audio: Preliminaries

 \section{Preliminaries}

-\textbf{ASR-TTS Anonymization Pipeline} A common and effective method for voice anonymization is a cascaded pipeline that combines automatic speech recognition (ASR) and text-to-speech (TTS) synthesis~\cite{hui2025securespeech}.
+\textbf{ASR-TTS Anonymization Pipeline} A common and effective voice anonymization method is a cascaded pipeline that combines automatic speech recognition (ASR) and text-to-speech (TTS) synthesis~\cite{hui2025securespeech}.
 In this approach, the original audio is first transcribed into text by an ASR system.
 This intermediate text representation provides a powerful opportunity to not only remove the original speaker's acoustic voiceprint but also modify the linguistic content.
 After any desired text-level modifications, a TTS system synthesizes new speech from the modified transcript using a different target-speaker voice.
 This process effectively decouples the original voice from the content.

 \textbf{Problem Statement} The goal of voice anonymization is to transform a recording to conceal the original speaker's identity while preserving its utility.
 Formally, let $X = (u_1, u_2, \ldots, u_N)$ be a long-form audio recording from a source speaker, $s$.
 The defender's goal is to produce an anonymized version $X' = g(X)$ that is not attributable to $s$.
-An attacker may possess a scoring function, $f(X', E_s)$, to compute the similarity between the anonymized recording $X'$ and enrollment data $E_s$ for a known speaker.
+The attacker has a scoring function, $f(X', E_s)$, to compute the similarity between the anonymized recording $X'$ and enrollment data $E_s$ for a known speaker.
 Successful anonymization is achieved when the attacker is maximally uncertain about the true speaker's identity, corresponding to an equal error rate (EER) of 50\%~\cite{tomashenko2024voiceprivacy, li2025attack}.

-Crucially, in the context of long-form audio, this function $f$ can be a multi-modal model that leverages both acoustic evidence from the audio in $X'$ and linguistic evidence from its transcription.
+Crucially, in the context of long-form audio, this function $f$ can be a \emph{multi-modal} model that leverages both acoustic evidence from the audio in $X'$ and linguistic evidence from its transcription.
 Therefore, successful anonymization must defend against both the acoustic and linguistic channels simultaneously.
-In general, $f$ could be applied online or offline; we focus on the offline setting in this paper.
-We also focus on the \emph{uninformed} attacker setting in which the attacker does not have access to anonymized trials.
+We focus on the \emph{uninformed} attacker setting in which the attacker does not have access to anonymized trials.